process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ### Open a Pull Request

-At this point, you should switch back to your master branch and make sure it's up to date with BPMN Visualization JS's master branch:
+At this point, you should switch back to your master branch and make sure it's up to date with `bpmn-visualization` `master` branch:

 ```sh
 git remote add upstream git@github.com:process-analytics/bpmn-visualization-js.git